lorisleiva/laravel-search-string/README.md

 #### Simple related field queries
 For simple queries on a single related field, it is possible to use a dot notation in the form `relation.field`.
-* Multiple levels of nesting are possible
+* Multiple levels of relationship nesting are possible (e.g. `relation.relation.field`)
 * Both "one" and "many" relationships are supported

 The following groups of examples are equivalent: